microsoft/NubesGen/docs/getting-started/cli.md

    To run the binary on a Mac OS Intel, you need to:

    - Download the latest release: `gh release download --repo microsoft/nubesgen --pattern='nubesgen-cli-macos'`
-   - If on Apple Silicon, install Rosetta if it's not already installed: `/usr/sbin/softwareupdate --install-rosetta --agree-to-license`
    - Make the binary executable: `chmod +x nubesgen-cli-macos`
    - Allow Mac OS X to execute it: `xattr -d com.apple.quarantine nubesgen-cli-macos`
    - Run the binary: `./nubesgen-cli-macos -h`

+**Note**: If on Apple Silicon, you should use the Apple Silicon binary bellow but if you want to use the Intel binary, you need to install Rosetta if it's not already installed: `/usr/sbin/softwareupdate --install-rosetta --agree-to-license`

 :::
 ::: details Downloading and installing the CLI on a Mac OS Apple Silicon